-This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
-Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, and chair massage.
+This module is designed to provide students with an understanding of the job opportunities in the massage industry, while building core computer and business skills.
+Professionalism, ethical practice, and the law as it relates to massage and communication are discussed.
+Clinical practice in Swedish massage, chair massage, and integrated techniques continue to build the massage therapists practical skills.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage

-This module is designed to provide the student with the theory & hands-on skills involved in practicing Swedish Massage.
-Also covered in this module is range of motion for hip, pre-natal, post-natal, infant & elder/geriatric massage.
+MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 6.0 Quarter Credit Units This module is designed to provide the student with the theory and hands-on skills involved in practicing Swedish massage.
+Also covered in this module is range of motion for hip, pre-natal, post-natal, infant, and elder/geriatric massage.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00 activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD263 - Eastern Theory and Practice
+MTD263 - Eastern Theory

 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
-For specific musculature covered for this module please refer to the anatomy and physiology outline.
-Out-of-class
+For specific musculature covered in this module please refer to the anatomy and physiology outline.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.